Jake-Sudoku/GA-Project-2---Required-core-features-for-the-next-development-project/README.md

 ## Problem Statement

-What core features should we, Real Sky, focus on to increase the sale price of homes for our next development project?
+To find out which core features to focus on to increase a house’s sale price for our next development project using Linear, Ridge and Lasso model.

 ---

 ## Assumptions

 The following are the assumptions made:
-- Only features with metrics correlation >0.6 with reference to sale price are considered for the analysis
+- Only features with metrics correlation >0.3 with reference to sale price are considered for the analysis
 - Time constraint for the project
 - Only select features with less than 5% missing data
 - Missing data are replaced with median values of the features ([*source*](https://www.mastersindatascience.org/learning/how-to-deal-with-missing-data/))